-Many of you in the beauty industry have been open for a while now and you’re doing your best to adapt to a new way of working as per the official guidelines
+Many of you in the hair and beauty industry have been open for a while now and you’re doing your best to adapt to a new way of working as per the official guidelines.

-We know that you all have to abide by the government restrictions on distancing (where possible), hygiene and PPE.
+We know that you all have to abide by the government advice on distancing (where possible), hygiene, treatment restrictions and PPE.
 You’re working so much harder to earn your living and feeling the pressure to maintain the new working methods and standards that have been set.

 In this blog, we share how you can adjust your salon operations to remain as efficient as possible in the present times.
 Many salon owners will have incorporated a number of these tips into their new regime already, but others will still be looking for ways to refine the systems that they have put in place.

 “How you gonna love somebody else if you don’t love yourself?”